ctrltz/meegsim/docs/user_guide/get_started/simulation.rst

 first element specifies the index of the source space, while the second contains the index of the vertex (`vertno`).
-If we consider the typical surface source space with two hemispheres, the call below will add two sources to the left hemisphere (123 and 456) and one source to the right hemisphere (789).
+If we consider the typical surface source space with two hemispheres, the call below will add two sources to the left hemisphere (vertices 123 and 456) and one source to the right hemisphere (vertex 789).

 .. code-block:: python